LORD FAIRFAX HOUSE

 Who we are...

 The Council on Alcoholism, Lord Fairfax Community, Inc. established the Lord Fairfax House in 1976 and moved it to its current location in August 1984.
 The Lord Fairfax House is a co-ed community transitional residential facility for those suffering from chemical dependency.
-It is licensed by the Virginia Department of Behavioral Health and Developmental Services.
 It is a safe and sober environment where individuals can engage in the disciplines of long-term sobriety and learn the skills needed to begin or return to a valued life situation.

 Searching for hope?
 Well, you're right on time.